stackbuilder/kubernetes-workshop/README.md

 * minion2

 Use the install scripts in /master or /minion to install and configure the kubernetes cluster.
+Be carefull, this is not a configuration for production use.

 Some usefull Kubernetes commands:
 ```